Frequently Asked Questions

 Back To All FAQs

-2. Issue a complaint to compel compliance through a cease-and-desist order; or
+• Issuing a complaint to enforce compliance via a cease-and-desist order

 Read More